 I’m sure there are some really great home daycares out there, but my experience in touring several, was that there was more of a chance for things to go wrong and for me to never know about it.

-On a personal level, I wanted to have a structured socialization situation for my boys.
+On a personal more, nice-to-have-level, I wanted to have a structured socialization situation for my boys.
 A place where they would ideally be with the same groups of children day in and day out and be able to negotiate differences in personalities and preferences in a supervised way that also helped them feel loved and safe.